Faculty Resources – General Information

 The Speckman Tutoring & Learning Center

-We encourage any student wanting to improve his/her learning strategies and grades to visit the Speckman Tutoring & Learning Center (TLC) in ICE 212 on the Springfield campus or at the Academic Support Center (ASC) in Room 206 on the Richwood Valley campus.
-TLC services are especially useful to students who come to college academically underprepared.
+We encourage any student wanting to improve their learning strategies and grades to visit the Speckman Tutoring & Learning Center (TLC) in ICE 212 on the Springfield campus or at the Academic Support Center (ASC) in Room 206 on the Richwood Valley campus.
+TLC services are especially useful to students who come to college academically under prepared.
 Services are free to students enrolled in OTC credit courses.
 Instructors, staff and skilled peer tutors work with students in a lab-like environment.
 For further information, please call 417.447.8164 for the Springfield campus or 417.447.7447 for the Richwood Valley Campus.
-Check with the office at any OTC location (Lebanon, Waynesville and Table Rock) to find out what services they offer.
+Check with the office at any OTC location (Lebanon, Republic, Waynesville and Table Rock) to find out what services they offer.

 The Carol Jones Writing Center